 You can control the order of the code and organize files right from the start, if you have a development framework.
 Any framework, whether for PHP or Java, has a defined structure and is very useful for updates and maintenance for years to come.

 Frameworks already have solutions to some of the common problems that web developers might face.
 They contain functions for authentication, access control, cookies, sessions, module files, Request and Answer Management, form and data validation, etc. You do not have to waste time on these if you use a framework.

 Input and Output Security

-There are several functions that ensure the input and output data of your website remains secure from potential attacks.
+There are several functions like website vulnerability testing that ensure the input and output data of your website remains secure from potential attacks.
 Rather than manually adding these functions and covering all security aspects, you can simply use existing functions from the framework.